-Actual expenses, such as legal, auditing, accounting, escrow, printing, mailing, and filing costs, including fees and expenses of NAV Consulting, Inc., Mutual Shareholder Services, or other persons providing administration or transfer agent services to the Fund, together with all expenses associated with the managed futures funds in which the Fund invests, in total not expected to exceed 0.75% of average month-end net asset value of the Fund.
+Others Operating and Ongoing Offering Actual expenses, such as legal, auditing, accounting, escrow, printing, mailing, Expenses and filing costs, including fees and expenses of NAV Consulting, Inc., Mutual Shareholder Services, or other persons providing administration or transfer agent services to the Fund, together with all expenses associated with the managed futures funds in which the Fund invests, in total not expected to exceed 0,50% of average mo Deleted: 75 asset value of the Fund.
+General Partner Organizational and Initial Offering Costs The Fund will reimburse the General Partner for all costs associated with the initial organization of the Fund and the offering of the Fund's interests, which are estimated to total approximately \$93,445.

-General Partner

-Organizational and Initial Offering Costs

-The Fund will reimburse the General Partner for all costs associated with the initial organization of the Fund and the offering of the Fund's interests, which are estimated to total approximately \$93,445.